-1 (15) Dr. King lauded Rev. Lawson as the 2 "leading theorist and strategist of nonviolence in the 3 world" and civil rights leader Diane Nash stated 4 that Rev. Lawson's "impact was fundamental and 5 tremendous.
+1 (15) Dr. King lauded Rev. Lawson as the 2 "leading theorist and strategist of nonviolence in the 3 world" and civil rights leader Diane Nash stated that Rev. Lawson's "impact was fundamental and 4 5 tremendous.
 I think that he, more than anyone else 6 really, is why the civil rights movement was non-7 violent".
 8 (16) In 1974, Rev. Lawson became pastor of 9 Holman United Methodist Church in Los Angeles, 10 where he continued his nonviolent advocacy for ra-11 cial equality and social justice, including through 12 Clergy and Laity United for Economic Justice, the 13 Christian Leadership Conference, the Southern 14 American Civil Liberties Union, Interfaith Commu-15 nities United for Peace and Justice, the National 16 Committee for Worker Justice, and many others.
 17 (17) Rev. Lawson received dozens of awards, 18 honorary degrees, and lectureships, including the 19 National Civil Rights Museum Freedom Award, 20 Vanderbilt University's Walter R. Murray Distin-21 guished Alumnus Award, Harvard University's 22 Henry Luce Lectureship, and recognition for his 23 leadership and lifetime achievements from the Con-24 gressional Black Caucus Foundation and the Amer-25 ican Civil Liberties Union.

-(18) Rev. Lawson has played an invaluable role in the progress of the United States due to his tire less work to create what Dr. King called a "beloved community" where people treat each other with re spect and dignity and end all forms of violence in favor of a politics of love.
+1 (18) Rev. Lawson has played an invaluable role 2 in the progress of the United States due to his tire- 3 less work to create what Dr. King called a "beloved 4 community" where people treat each other with re- 5 spect and dignity and end all forms of violence in 6 favor of a politics of love.
 7 SEC.
 3. CONGRESSIONAL GOLD MEDAL.

-8 (a) PRESENTATION AUTHORIZED.-The Speaker of 9 the House of Representatives and the President pro tem-10 pore of the Senate shall make appropriate arrangements 11 for the presentation, on behalf of Congress, of a gold 12 medal of appropriate design to Reverend James Morris 13 Lawson Jr., in recognition of his contributions to the 14 United States.

-(b) DESIGN AND STRIKING.-For purposes of the presentation referred to in subsection (a), the Secretary of the Treasury (referred to in this Act as the "Secretary") shall strike a gold medal with suitable emblems, devices, and inscriptions, to be determined by the Secretary.
+8 (a) Presentation Authorized.-The Speaker of 9 the House of Representatives and the President pro tem- 10 pore of the Senate shall make appropriate arrangements 11 for the presentation, on behalf of Congress, of a gold 12 medal of appropriate design to Reverend James Morris 13 Lawson, Jr., in recognition of his contributions to the 14 United States.
+15 (b) Design and Striking.-For purposes of the 16 presentation referred to in subsection (a), the Secretary 17 of the Treasury (referred to in this Act as the "Sec- 18 retary") shall strike a gold medal with suitable emblems, 19 devices, and inscriptions, to be determined by the Sec- 20 retary.
+The design shall bear an image of, and inscription 21 of the name of, the Reverend James Morris Lawson, Jr. 22 SEC.

-21 SEC.
 4. DUPLICATE MEDALS.

-The Secretary may strike and sell duplicates in bronze of the gold medal struck pursuant to section 3 under such regulations as the Secretary may prescribe, at a price sufficient to cover the cost thereof, including labor, materials, dies, use of machinery, overhead expenses, and the cost of the gold medal.
+23 The Secretary may strike and sell duplicates in 24 bronze of the gold medal struck pursuant to section 3, at

-3 SEC.
-5. STATUS OF MEDALS.

-4 (a) NATIONAL MEDALS.-The medals struck pursu5 ant to this Act are national medals for purposes of chapter 6 51 of title 31, United States Code.

-7 (b) NUMISMATIC ITEMS.-For purposes of sections 8 5134 and 5136 of title 31, United States Code, all medals 9 struck under this Act shall be considered to be numismatic 10 items.
+- 1 a price sufficient to cover the cost thereof, including labor, - 2 materials, dies, use of machinery, and overhead expenses. - 3 SEC.
+5. STATUS OF MEDALS. - 4 (a) National Medals.-The medals struck pursu- - 5 ant to this Act are national medals for purposes of chapter - 6 51 of title 31, United States Code. - 7 (b) Numismatic Items.-For purposes of sections - 8 5134 and 5136 of title 31, United States Code, all medals - 9 struck under this Act shall be considered to be numismatic - 10 items. - 11 SEC.
+6. AUTHORITY TO USE FUND AMOUNTS; PROCEEDS OF - 12 SALE. - 13 (a) AUTHORITY TO USE FUND AMOUNTS.-There is - 14 authorized to be charged against the United States Mint - 15 Public Enterprise Fund such amounts as may be nec- - 16 essary to pay for the costs of the medals struck under - 17 this Act. - 18 (b) PROCEEDS OF SALE.-Amounts received from the - 19 sale of duplicate bronze medals authorized under section - 20 4 shall be deposited into the United States Mint Public - 21 Enterprise Fund.